-If you own a flat, letting your lease drop too low wipes its value quicker than dodgy stone-cladding.
+If you own a flat, letting your lease drop too low wipes its value quicker than a leaky roof.
 Yet in England and Wales, powerful laws let you extend leases for a fair price.
+This guide looks at whether you should extend and how it works.

-This guide's been written in association with Consumer Focus and with kind help from The Leasehold Advisory Service, Crosse + Crosse Solicitors and Clarke Mairs LLP.
+This guide's been written in association with Consumer Futures and with kind help from The Leasehold Advisory Service, Crosse + Crosse Solicitors and Clarke Mairs LLP.

-There are two million leasehold flats in England and Wales and it's the most common form of flat ownership.
+There are over four million leasehold flats in England and Wales and it's the most common form of flat ownership.

 If you own a leasehold flat, you effectively rent it for a certain amount of time.
 You own the right to hang out there, but not the building itself.
 Scottish and Northern Irish leasehold laws differ.